 Without a clear, written agreement on such terms, business ownership can pass to multiple beneficiaries who may have no experience or interest in the business.

-How to Assure a Strong Succession Plan
+How To Ensure a Strong Succession Plan

 One quick way to spot financial weaknesses is to run some financial ratios for your business and to analyze them in comparison to industry standards.
 Look especially at long-term indicators like solvency ratios that measure the ability of a company to pay its debts and liquidity.

-- Review policies.
-Reviewing company policies is important in making sure your succession plan does what you want it to.
+According to Ayure, reviewing company policies is important in making sure your succession plan does what you want it to.
 Prepare by setting your policies in place now.
 These may include setting criteria for positions and having job descriptions for key positions, up to and including CEO, board members, and managers, and setting policies for reviews and promotions.